poretsky/poretsky.github.io/android/smartvoice/index.md

-Application interface is available in English, Italian, Spanish, Portuguese (Brazilian and European variants), German, Croatian, Czech, Slovak, Turkish, Polish, Hebrew, Russian and Ukrainian.
+Application interface is available in English, Italian, Spanish, Portuguese (Brazilian and European variants), German, Croatian, Czech, Slovak, Turkish, Polish, Hebrew, Russian, Ukrainian and Belarusian.

 By the way, I'd like to thank translators: